aki-tera/020_extractor_data/README.md

 - You get the separated data by 2 columns from the ranges which you want between high and low.
 - You can change the settings by setting file.
 ### original csv files
-- You should assume files which output from a logger.
 - The files must contain data1, data2.
-- The data must have stable data for a certain period.
+- The data needs to be stable data outside the range for a certain period of time.
 ### output data
+- You can get three results (split data 1 and data 2, difference between data 1 and 2).
-- You can get the results which are csv files and graphs.
+- Each results are csv files and graphs

 ## Requirement
 Python 3